ogrisel/oglearn/README.md

 ogrisel's utility extensions for [scikit-learn](http://scikit-learn.org)

-This library is experimental: the API will break and I don't intend
+This library is experimental: the API will break and I don't intend to do any release.
+The license is MIT.

 Useful stuff from this lib might hand up upstream in scikit-learn at some point or never.